MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 ### Open the Application Diagnostics console

-To open the Application Diagnostics console to look at events and the transaction chains related to those events, follow this step:

 Application Diagnostics and Application Advisor are installed along with the Operations Manager web console.
 To find the web address of the Operations Manager web console, open the Operations console.
 In the navigation pane, select **Administration**, select **Settings**, and then double-click **Web Addresses**.
 The Operations Manager web console URL will be specified as: `http(s)://<web host>/OperationsManager`.
 Using this URL format and the same web host, here are the links to Application Advisor and Application Diagnostics:

 - The Application Diagnostics console address is: `http(s)://<web host>/AppDiagnostics`

 - The Application Advisor console address is: `http(s)://<web host>/AppAdvisor`